mobxjs/mobx/docs/best/devtools.md

 Install:

-`npm install mobservable-react-devtools`
+`npm install mobx-react-devtools`

 To enable devtools, require the devtools somewhere in your code-base.

-`require('mobservable-react-devtools')`
+`require('mobx-react-devtools')`

-For more details check the [mobservable-react-devtools](https://github.com/mweststrate/mobservable-react-devtools) repository.
+For more details check the [mobx-react-devtools](https://github.com/mobxjs/mobx-react-devtools) repository.